aistabci/abci-docs/v3/en/docs/abci-cloudstorage/cs-account.md

-# Claud Storage Account Directories and Access Keys
+# Cloud Storage Account Directories and Access Keys

 ## Cloud Storage Account Directories

-An Claud Storage Account Directory(ABCI group name + . + serial number) is provided for each ABCI group.
+An Cloud Storage Account Directory(ABCI group name + . + serial number) is provided for each ABCI group.
 The user of the group can create buckets in it and store objects there.

 ### Cloud Storage Account Directory